Ngaire Woods

 Ngaire Tui Woods (/'naɪri/ NY-ree; born 13 February 1963) is the founding dean of the Blavatnik School of Government and professor of Global Economic Governance at the University of Oxford.

-As an accomplished academic and researcher, she specializes in global economic governance, globalization challenges, global development, and the role of international institutions.
+As an academic and researcher, she specializes in global economic governance, globalization challenges, global development, and the role of international institutions.

 Woods was appointed Commander of the Most Excellent Order of the British Empire (CBE) in the 2018 New Year's Honours for services to higher education and public policy.

 Education and early life

 Woods was born in New Zealand and grew up in Torbay, Auckland.

 She is the fourth of five children and was brought up by her mother.
 Woods attended Rangitoto College in Mairangi Bay, Auckland, where she was head girl in 1980.
 She began working at the age of 12 and worked in various jobs including working in a restaurant and volunteering on a helpline for women in abusive relationships.

 She then attended the University of Auckland where she graduated with a Bachelor of Arts degree in economics and a Bachelor of Laws degree.
 She studied at Balliol College, Oxford, as a Rhodes Scholar, completing Master of Philosophy and Doctor of Philosophy degrees in international relations.

 From 1990 to 1992, she was a junior research fellow at New College, Oxford, and subsequently taught at the Government Department at Harvard University before taking up her fellowship at University College, Oxford.